We've independently reviewed this article to make sure it's as accurate as we can make it.

 Water Inlet Control Valve

-You can think of it as the bouncers or security at the door – water doesn’t get in unless the valve says so.
+You can think of the valve as the bouncer or security staff at the door of a club – water doesn’t get in unless the valve says so.

-If your washer keeps filling up with water, the issue could likely be due to the water inlet control valve.
-It does control the water flow, after all.
-The water inlet control valve is found on the back of the washing machine.
+If your washer keeps filling up with water, the issue could likely be related to the water inlet control valve not controlling incoming water.

 Water Level Switch